McKesson

 McKesson Corporation is an American publicly traded company that distributes pharmaceuticals and provides health information technology, medical supplies, and health management tools.
 The company delivers a third of all pharmaceutical products used or consumed in North America and employs over 80,000 employees.
 With $308.9 billion in 2024 revenue, it is the ninth-largest company by revenue in the United States and the nation's largest health care company.
 The company is headquartered in Irving, Texas.
 It is a component of the S&P 500 and is listed on the New York Stock Exchange, where it is traded under the ticker symbol "MCK".

 McKesson provides extensive network of infrastructure for the healthcare industry and was an early adopter of technologies, including barcode scanning for distribution, pharmacy robotics, and RFID tags.
 The company has been named in a federal lawsuit for profiting from the opioid epidemic in the United States.

-Throughout the COVID-19 pandemic, McKesson was a key vaccine distributor, serving as the United States of America Government's centralized distributor for hundreds of millions of COVID-19 vaccine doses and ancillary supply kits for over a billion doses across the United States.
+Throughout the COVID-19 pandemic, McKesson was a key vaccine distributor, serving as the US government's centralized distributor for hundreds of millions of COVID-19 vaccine doses and ancillary supply kits for over a billion doses.

 History

 19th century

 McKesson was founded in 1828 in New York City as Charles M. Olcott by Charles M. Olcott.
-It was later renamed Olcott, McKesson & Co. and John McKesson in 1833, the business began as an importer and wholesaler of botanical drugs.
+It was later renamed Olcott, McKesson & Co. and John McKesson in 1833.
+The business began as an importer and wholesaler of botanical drugs.
 A third partner, Daniel Robbins, who joined the enterprise as it grew, and who previously "was an assistant to the original partners", was the "Robbins" when the company was renamed McKesson & Robbins following Olcott's death in 1853.

 20th century

-The company successfully emerged from the McKesson and Robbins scandal under CEO Phillip Musica, one of the most notorious business and accounting scandals of the 20th century, a watershed event that led to major changes in American auditing standards and securities regulations after being exposed in 1938.
+In 1938, the company was involved in the McKesson and Robbins scandal under CEO Phillip Musica.
+It was one of the most notorious business and accounting scandals of the 20th century, a watershed event that led to major changes in American auditing standards and securities regulations after being exposed in 1938.
+It was found that one fourth of the $86,556,270 assets of the company was just figures recorded to keep McKesson looking profitable while Musica, who was posing as F. Donald Coster, and his brothers stole the funds.
+The company was able to weather the crisis after an equity receivership.

 In 1967, Foremost Dairies, a company founded by James Cash Penney, which was headquartered in San Francisco since 1954, acquired McKesson & Robbins in a hostile takeover to form Foremost-McKesson Inc. The Foremost dairy operations were sold in 1982 and the name changed to McKesson Corporation but headquarters remained in San Francisco.

 In 1999, McKesson acquired medical information systems firm HBO & Company (HBOC).
 The combined firm operated as McKessonHBOC for two years.
 Accounting irregularities at HBOC reduced the company's share price by half and resulted in the dismissal and prosecution of many HBOC executives.